 What surprises me is the response of some highly visible physicians.
 Dr. Richard Besser, a health and medical editor for ABC News, says that, "I wouldn't change behavior based on [this study]."
 The same response came from Walt Willett, with the Harvard School of Public Health: "We shouldn't really change our behavior."

 What are these guys thinking?
 The evidence has been clear for a while now that diet soda health risks contribute to obesity and increase your risk of cardiovascular disease, including stroke.
 This most recent study is another nail in the coffin for diet sodas.

 People drink diet sodas for one reason: to manage their weight.
 There are healthier ways to do so, however.
 And those healthier ways do not include drugs for weight loss.

 The answer to weight loss is the same as it's always been: improve your diet and become more active.
 Yes, it is that simple and effective.
 It isn't always easy, though, so I've provided some help for you.

 The first step in weight loss it to get your diet in order.
 That doesn't mean starving yourself, which can depress your metabolism and hamper your weight loss efforts even more; often it just means making smarter food choices.
 One thing you do have to do is cut out the sugar.
 As I've said before, sugar is a bigger heart risk than cholesterol.
-You can also rely on my PAMM diet for healthy food choices.
-I have plenty of heart-healthy recipes for you.
+You can also rely on my PAM diet for healthy food choices.
 The good news is that food that's good for your heart is also good for your weight.

 When it comes to activity, I know it can be hard to get yourself going if you're not used to exercising.
-That's why I recommend yoga for heart health as a good starting place.
-Forget the image of bending yourself into a pretzel.
+The best exercises for weight loss are walking, lifting light hand weights, and dancing.
+I also recommend yoga for heart health, but forget the image of bending yourself into a pretzel.
 Basic yoga is simple, and you can do it yourself with a minimum of equipment.

 Combine these two—diet and exercise—and you'll find that the pounds and inches will disappear.